-The paper, published today (PDF), presents several options that could help ameliorate the economic vulnerability and anxiety of the city’s growing number of people who cannot afford rent in Los Angeles.
-The study is the first major publication of the UCLA Luskin Center for History and Policy, which was founded in 2017 with a mission to bring historical perspective to contemporary policy issues.
+The rent control study is the first major publication of the UCLA Luskin Center for History and Policy, which was founded in 2017 with a mission to bring historical perspective to contemporary policy issues.

 Credit: Photographer, Raymond Kwan of the City of Los Angeles Office of the Chief Legislative Analyst (CLA)

 Kelly Lytle Hernandez is a Professor of History and African American Studies at UCLA.
 She is also the Interim Director of the Ralph J. Bunche Center for African American Studies at UCLA.
 Currently, Professor Lytle Hernandez is the Principal Investigator for the acclaimed Million Dollar Hoods project, which maps how much is spent on incarceration per neighborhood in Los Angeles County.
 Million Dollar Hoods won the 2018 Freedom Now!
 Award from the Los Angeles Community Organizing Network.

 Watch the installation celebration of Professor Kelly Lytle Hernandez as the holder of the Thomas E. Lifka Chair in History here: https://www.youtube.com/watch?time_continue=2&v=FkNZMzCZHuI